Central Bhutan Tour

 Read More

-7-Day Spirit of Bhutan
+7-Day Spirit Of Bhutan

 7 days / 6 nights

-7-Day Spirit of Bhutan
+7-Day Spirit Of Bhutan

 Journey through the Land of the Thunder Dragon with the 7-Day Spirit of Bhutan tour.
 Here, ancient monasteries rest against towering cliffs, colorful prayer flags dance across mountain passes, and traditions remain proudly preserved.
 From Thimphu’s cultural highlights to Punakha’s historic valley, Gangtey’s serene landscapes, and Paro’s Tiger’s Nest Monastery, this boutique Bhutan experience reveals the country’s most treasured wonders.
 With carefully chosen boutique stays and immersive encounters, it offers serenity, culture, and authentic connection.